- Sex and Men With Cancer: Overview

 - To learn more about other topics related to sex and cancer

 Mental and emotional effects of cancer treatment

-Fears about erections can sometimes lead to problems.
+Fears about not getting (or losing) erections can sometimes lead to problems with sex.
 Instead of letting go and feeling excited, a man may be worried about how well he does.
 His fear of failure can make him fail.

 Men who no longer have their testicles or who are on hormone therapy drugs often feel like “less of a man.”
 They fear they may start to look and act like a woman.
 Keep in mind that manhood does not depend on hormones but on a lifetime of being male.
 Hormone treatment for prostate cancer may lower a man’s desire for sex, but it does not change who he desires.

 It’s normal to feel grief over the losses from cancer and its treatment.
 You might have to give up your old ideas of yourself and start finding new ways to cope with the changes in your life.
 You might also feel sadness and anger, even toward those close to you.
 Cancer changes the way you think of your body and yourself.
 This can affect how you see yourself sexually.
 These feelings and thoughts can affect your relationships, too.

 It may take time for you to even notice some of the losses and changes from cancer.
 It might help if you can share your grief with someone close to you.
 If there’s no one close that you want to confide in, you might want to see a counselor.
 Just as it’s important to take care of pain in your body, it’s important to deal with painful feelings.

 Depression is feeling empty or sad most of the time.
 It happens to a lot of people with cancer.
 Staying active is a good way to reduce stress and lower your risk of depression.
 Talk to your doctor about the kinds of activity that might be right for you.
 As long as you don’t overdo it, exercise can help you feel better during and after treatment.